djeada/Linux-Notes/notes/hardware.md

 - Lists resolutions and refresh rates; an asterisk (*) indicates the current mode.
 - Confirms which display is set as primary.

-III. `alsamixer` is an interactive command-line mixer for ALSA sound system.
+IV. `alsamixer` is an interactive command-line mixer for ALSA sound system.

 ```bash
 alsamixer